|

 Currently Offered Training

-intensive program is designed to train the participants
+is designed to train the participants for professional jobs with

-courses will equip you to enter into the emerging
+classroom/lab training courses will equip you to enter into the

-nanotech and clean tech industries.
-Classes will be on
+emerging nanotech and clean tech industries.
+Students will be

 solving, group discussions, and project development.